DEAP/deap/doc/tutorials/speedup.rst

 Speed up the evolution
 =========================

 Although pure performance is not one of the most important objectives of DEAP, it may be good to know some ways to speed things up.
-This section will present various ways to improve performance without loosing too much of the DEAP facilities.
+This section will present various ways to improve performance without loosing too much of the DEAP ease of use.
 To show an approximation of the speedup you can achieve with each technique, an example is provided (despite the fact that every problem is different and will obviously produce different speedups).

 .. note::
     The benchmarks were run on a Linux workstation (Core i7 920, 8 GB), with a standard Python distribution (2.7) and DEAP 0.8.